 On June 27th, 2024, Department of Linguistics Chair, Naomi Nagy, published her book, Heritage Languages: Extending variationist approaches.
-[Click link to purchase :-)].
-Stay tuned for a book lauch announcement in September.
+[Click link to purchase :-) or get it from UofT's library].

 In Canada, the term, "heritage language" refers to a language learned in the home by children, if that language is not one of Canada's official languages (French, English).
 Half the people in Toronto are heritage-language speakers!